List of leaders of Hamas: List of current members of political bureau of Hamas

 The Politburo comprises 15 members elected by the Hamas Shura Council every four years.
 Until his death on 16 October 2024 it was headed by Yahya Sinwar, who replaced Ismail Haniyeh in August 2024 following the assassination of Haniyeh.
 In addition to the main Politburo, Hamas has regional political bureau elected by four regional shura council, representing the West Bank, Gaza, the diaspora / Palestinian abroad, and Israeli prisoners.

 List of current members of main political bureau

 This is the current list of the main political bureau of Hamas.
-All these members was elected since May 2017.
+All these members were elected since May 2017.